Detecting Hate Speech with GPT-3: Methods

 `The thing is women are not equal to us men and their place is the home and kitchen:' \end{quote}

 GPT-3 response:

 \begin{quote} sexist. \end{quote}

+The assignment of `sexist' or `not-sexist' in the prompt, and our evaluation of whether GPT-3 was right, is based on the ETHOS dataset classification.

 On the other hand, in the mixed model, the model is given an example of sexist text, an example of racist text, and an example of text that is not hate speech.
 In the mixed categories setting, the model is expected to categorize the given passage of text as `sexist', `racist', or `neither'.
-There are ten sets of examples; each set of examples is used for the model to classify 60 racist comments, 60 sexist comments, and 120 comments that are in neither category This results in 2,400 responses in total.
-The ten sets of examples are available in Table \ref{tab:appendixa} in the Appendix.
+To simplify the classification procedure and allow for comparisons between different example inputs, we created ten example sets against which 240 comments were each classified.
+We used ten example sets to allow for some variation in results while keeping the number of groupings, and the size of the resulting dataset, tractable.
+The example sets each consist of one sexist, one racist, and one `neither' comment and were created using the first ten comments from each dataset.
+Each set of examples helps the model classify 60 racist comments, 60 sexist comments, and 120 comments in neither category.
+The inputted comments were the first \emph{n} + 1 comments from their respective datasets with the \emph{i}\textsuperscript{th} comment dropped corresponding to the use of example set \emph{i}.
+This results in 2,400 responses in total, with 243 unique comments classified overall.
+The ten sets of examples are shown in Appendix \ref{appendxa}.
 An example of this is:

 Prompt: